nimrossum/pcpp/erlang_guide/guide-using-erlang-for-exercises.md

 ## Running code

 After successfully installing Erlang, you should be able to start the Erlang interpreter with `$ erl`.
-You can exit the Erlang interpreter by, e.g., typing `> q().`.
+You can exit the Erlang interpreter by, e.g., typing `> q().` (note that the "." is part of the command).

 To test your installation, please run the example in the folder `testing_erlang`.
 This folder includes 3 projects `broadcast`, `demo` and `modules`; each of them in a different folder.